ryanpd423/ReactWeather_2pt0/REACT_TOPICS.md

       + [Express](https://expressjs.com/en/api.html)
         + purpose of middle-ware api usage like `request.hostname` in the `server.js` file can be found at the Express api page via the link above
 * Components
-    + TODO: include a screen shot of the Weather app's component layout from Udemy video
     + Container Components vs. Presentational Components
     + Data flow; ex: input into presentational flows up to container to set state and back down to another presentational
 * Prop